dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

     - file extensions are called .wasm 👍
     - WASI is a standard building on Wasm 👍
     - the compilation target is called wasm-wasi 👍👎
-    - *-> mostly use Wasm unless WASI is more appropriate for that specific situation, the repo is called [MSBuildWasm](https://github.com/JanProvaznik/MSBuildWasm)*
+    - *-> use Wasm/WASI, the repo is called [MSBuildWasm](https://github.com/JanProvaznik/MSBuildWasm) for brevity*

-- **passing things other than numbers**
+- **communication between host and a wasm module**
-    - shared memory, both host and wasm can access it
+    - shared memory, both host and wasm can access it; callbacks where to read from it, environment vars, stdIO
-    - return values and parameters are pointers to this memory

-### Open questions
-**Passing data/serialization/typing/WIT**
+    - eventually with Wasm/WASI component model better data-structures
-    - component model would help us a lot with passing data it has support for complex types [WebAssembly interface type](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), does that require work on wasmtime-dotnet to get the bindings first?
+    - component model would help us a lot with passing data it has support for complex types [WebAssembly interface type](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md)
-    - but wasmtime-dotnet does not support it rn, TBD if it's worth focusing on
+        - but wasmtime-dotnet does not support it now and the implementation is nontrivial: https://github.com/bytecodealliance/wasmtime-dotnet/issues/324#issuecomment-2218889279
-    - Solution without it is using a memory shared between the host and the wasm program

-- **What changes are needed in MSBuild repo?**
-    - How does sandboxing in MSBuild work and how to interact with it?
+    - *-> use JSON strings with callbacks and stdIO for now, with parsing on both sides, WIT is not implemented in wasmtime-dotnet*

-- **Wasm/WASI Technical details**
+- **TaskExecutionHost?**
-    - calling imported functions (from C# host) in Wasm?
-    - what happens when a host exports a function and the wasm does not expect it?
-    - preventing users shooting themselves in the foot with Wasm errors
+    - TaskExecutionHost is the class that usually runs instantiated tasks and uses reflection to give them property values,
+    - if we want this layer to handle setting up the environment for the task it has to be abstracted and the interface implemented by custom WasmTaskExecutionHost
+    - Blocked by having to bring the feature to MSBuild repo and refactoring TaskBuilder and including wasmtime-dotnet
+    - *-> keep it separate from MSBuild for now, it's OK that the base WasmTask class will handle setting up the Wasm/WASI environment*

 ### Related projects